15 Iconic Men’s Hairstyles of the 90s

 The Curtain Haircut

-The Curtain Cut, often seen with long, layered locks parted down the middle, was a popular style in the 90s, especially among teen idols and rock stars.
-The cut framed the face and created a “curtain” effect that hung around the sides, often styled with a slight wave.
-Celebrities like Leonardo DiCaprio and Johnny Depp wore this style, solidifying it as one of the most coveted looks of the era.
-The hairstyle exuded a laid-back, yet polished vibe that made it universally adored.
+The Curtain Cut, which is frequently depicted with layers of long hair parted down the middle was very fashionable in the 90s, particularly in teen idols and rock stars.
+The cut made a frame around the face and it formed a curtain effect that draped around the sides which was frequently styled in a slight wave.
+Creators such as Leonardo DiCaprio and Johnny Depp have worn this style which made it one of the most desirable styles during this period.
+The hairstyle was similar to a relaxed but clean style that made it appealing to everyone.

 The Skater Cut